Last Updated on June 20, 2023 by Josh Arnold

 Investors looking for a reliable dividend and income stream should put Verizon on their watch list.
 The stock looks undervalued at this point, the current yield is about three times that of the S&P 500, and we see many more years of dividend increases on the horizon.
 Verizon is currently a Dividend Contender and should reach the 25+ year mark of dividend growth, it has a decent dividend yield, acceptable dividend safety, and a reliable dividend growth rate.

 Combining these factors with a positive earnings growth outlook, and it appears Verizon stock has strong projected total returns with a safe and reliable dividend.
 Verizon is a reliable blue-chip stock for income investors.
-For additional analyses on undervalued dividend stocks with decent yields and total return potential sign up for the Sure Dividend Newsletter*.

 You can read other articles on Dividend Power contributed by Sure Dividend.